-Don’t forget careers that are animal related but don’t involve hands-on contact with animals.
-Career titles such as animal writer, zoo administrator, pet insurance sales representative, and veterinary pharmaceutical sales representative are just a few examples of positions which may not offer direct animal contact but will still allow you to be very involved in the animal industry.
+Don’t forget careers that are animal-related but don’t involve hands-on contact with animals.
+Career titles such as animal writer, zoo administrator, veterinary epidemiologist, pet insurance sales representative, and veterinary pharmaceutical sales representative are just a few examples of positions that may not offer direct animal contact but will still allow you to be very involved in the animal industry.

 It isn’t the end of the world if you don’t have a skill that is necessary for a particular career.
 Internships, volunteer experience, work experience, and formal education can teach you what you will need to succeed.

 Gain Experience Working With Animals